globberwops/Catch2/docs/cmake-integration.md

 default `<target>_TESTS`.
 This can be useful when the same test executable is being used in multiple calls to `catch_discover_tests()`.
 Note that this variable is only available in CTest.

+* `XML_OUTPUT_DIR dir`

+If specified, the parameter is passed along with `-r junit -o` to test executable.
+The actual file name is the same as the test target, including prefix and suffix.
+This should be used instead of `EXTRA_ARGS -r junit -o` to avoid race conditions writing the XML result output when using parallel test execution.

 ### `ParseAndAddCatchTests.cmake`